 Another bonus with weight lifting is that it will help you lose weight.
 This is due to the workout itself burning calories.
 Also, people with good muscle tone and a low percentage of body fat burn more calories, even while at rest, than people with a high body fat level.

 These are just some of the many benefits of weight lifting for women.
-To burn even more calories and to increase your cardio health, try combining HIIT and weight training.
+To burn even more calories and increase your cardio health, try combining HIIT and weight training.
 (Click the previous link to find out how.)

 For more information on the various aspects of weight lifting for women, click the link to the right to read A Guide to Weight Training for Women.